 I knew I wanted to have avocado in these shrimp burgers, so I decided they should have a Mexican vibe.
 Hence, the cilantro, chipotles and cumin.
-It’s such a delicious combination of flavors and the subtle sweetness of the shrimp give everything a perfect balance.
+It’s such a delicious combination of flavors and the subtle sweetness of the shrimp balances everything perfectly.

 The shrimp burger is out of control juicy and oozing with delicious flavors, and the smoky guacamole reicpe is is beyond belief, as it’s smoky, spicy, fresh and creamy all at once.

-Oh, and the little bits of crunch from the red onion are so good!
+Oh, and the little bits of crunch from the red onion is so good!